iliana-marquez/diana-vizvary/README.md

 - Diana Vizvary musical carreer insights and businessgoals for the design of this website and its further developing for a future commercial use.
 - All content was written by the developer in collaboration with Diana Vizvary, the artist presented in the website.
+- Images for Speaker in Homepage and Coach in About page were taken from [Pexels](https://www.pexels.com/).

 ### Acknowledgments